-While the availability of post-event measures such as suspensions and in-kind redemptions appears widespread, experience with their use varies.
+While the availability of post-event measures such as suspensions of redemptions appears widespread, experience with their use varies.
 Their effectiveness may be conditional on the nature of the stress events and unanticipated outcomes may also result from their use at individual fund and fund type levels.
-The use of redemption gates and suspensions may have spillover effects on investors and on other funds.
+The use of redemption gates and suspensions may have spillover effects on investors and on other funds, and may therefore lead to more widespread redemptions.
 Furthermore, asset managers may face reputational issues and other impediments to using such tools.
-In practice, it may be difficult for asset managers to implement in-kind redemptions, particularly for retail investors.
 However, some asset managers have indicated they would be willing to use such tools if certain criteria are met.